" /> Recurrent depressive disorder, current episode severe, without psychotic symptoms - CISMeF

 Preferred Label : Recurrent depressive disorder, current episode severe, without psychotic symptoms;

 ICD-11 definition : Recurrent depressive disorder, current episode severe, without psychotic symptoms is diagnosed when the definitional requirements for Recurrent depressive disorder are met and the current episode is severe and there are no delusions or hallucinations during the episode.
-A depressive episode is characterized by a period of almost daily depressed mood or diminished interest in activities lasting at least two weeks accompanied by other symptoms such as difficulty concentrating, feelings of worthlessness or excessive or inappropriate guilt, hopelessness, recurrent thoughts of death or suicide, changes in appetite or sleep, psychomotor agitation or retardation, and reduced energy or fatigue.
-In a severe depressive episode, many or most symptoms of a depressive episode are present to a marked degree, or a smaller number of symptoms are present and manifest to an intense degree, and the individual is unable to function in personal, family, social, educational, occupational, or other important domains, except to a very limited degree.;
+A depressive episode is characterised by a period of depressed mood or diminished interest in activities occurring most of the day, nearly every day during a period lasting at least two weeks accompanied by other symptoms such as difficulty concentrating, feelings of worthlessness or excessive or inappropriate guilt, hopelessness, recurrent thoughts of death or suicide, changes in appetite or sleep, psychomotor agitation or retardation, and reduced energy or fatigue.
+In a severe depressive episode, many or most symptoms of a Depressive Episode are present to a marked degree, or a smaller number of symptoms are present and manifest to an intense degree.
+The individual has serious difficulty continuing to function in most domains (personal, family, social, educational, occupational, or other important domains).;

 ICD-11 inclusion : bipolar type 1 disorder, most recent episode depressed; manic-depressive psychosis, depressed type; endogenous depression; bipolar affective disorder, depressed, unspecified degree; Endogenous depression without psychotic symptoms; Vital depression, recurrent without psychotic symptoms; depressed bipolar type 1 disorder; Major depression, recurrent without psychotic symptoms; Manic-depressive psychosis, depressed type without psychotic symptoms; vital depression;